 No, it is never wise to put all your eggs in one basket.
 Therefore, don’t rely overly on one asset class for your retirement planning.
 Create a diversified portfolio of stocks, FDs, PPF, whole life insurance plans, ULIPs and ELSS to ensure that you never fall short of your retirement goals.

 Hi, I am Gajendra Kothari, a Chartered Financial Analyst and the CEO of a leading wealth management firm based out of Mumbai.
-Through the Tax video series by Canara HSBC Oriental Bank of Commerce Life Insurance Company we try to understand taxations by breaking some of the usual questions around tax in a simple easy to understand explanations.
+Through the Tax video series by Canara HSBC Life Insurance Company we try to understand taxations by breaking some of the usual questions around tax in a simple easy to understand explanations.

 Let’s take up this question today- Are there tax benefits available for our saving for our retirement?